 Over the last few decades, museums have been evolving from catalogs of history to immersive storytelling spaces and brands.
 But museums still struggle to compete for our attention, while staying true to their role in preserving and projecting our cultural heritage and values.

 Join Lanae Spruce (Senior Director, Social Strategy and Special Projects for iOne Digital, formerly from The National Museum of African American History), Josh Goldblum (owner of an award-winning experience design agency, Blue Cadet) and Richard Bentham (an exhibit designer from from the National Museum of the American Indian) as they talk about the future of museum design.
+This panel will be moderated by Vesela Sretenović, Senior Curator of Modern and Contemporary Art, The Phillips Collection.

 This group will discuss: